 In an inventory conducted by Kenyan authorities and external groups concluded on 27 August, 2015 Kenyan authorities reported that government-held stockpiles contained more than 1,248 pieces of rhinoceros horn weighing 1,519 kg (3,349 pounds).

-A 2011 annual report by the Kenya Wildlife Service suggests that at least XX rhino were lost in the corresponding year, however this number was revised to 29 in a 2015 report (page X), the first time this higher figure appears.
+A 2011 annual report by the Kenya Wildlife Service suggests that at least 27 rhino were lost in the corresponding year, however the figure for 2011 was stated as 29 in a 2015 annual report (page 30).
+It is the first time this higher figure appears and could be a typographical error.
 In a 2013 annual report KWS indicated that 59 rhino had been lost to poachers that year along with 302 elephants.
 The country is known to have lost at least 24 rhinoceros and 137 elephants to poachers in 2014.
 Fortunately the existing Black Rhinoceros populations have been recovering from past poaching epidemics through careful monitoring and translocation efforts.
 In 2007 they numbered 577 individuals and in 2009 had reached 612.
 The native elephant populations within KWS-monitored areas also appears to be growing according to 2013 census data which placed the number at 1,930, up from 1,420 in 2010.
 The total elephant population within Kenya was estimated at roughly 38,000 according to the KWS 2012 annual report, but has been revised down to approximately 30,000 in later annual reports.

 Rhino Poaching in Kenya (2006-August 2018)